laowantong/paroxython/paroxython/ref.md

 #### Construct `existential_quantifier`

-Check if any element of a collection satisfies a predicate.
+Check whether any element of a collection satisfies a predicate.

 ##### Regex